michaelbaryla/Science-and-Star-Wars-robotic-limb/README.md

 Download or clone the arduino code within the robotic-arm folder and upload to the Robot Arm.
 Once the robot is programmed and powered, it moves to center position as ‘Stand by’ pose.

 The Serial Monitor on Arduino should display control options as below.
-Type a letter for each control then you’ll see each action on your arm.
+Type a number for each control then you’ll see each action on your arm.
 Make sure you have ‘9600 baud' for the serial command sender option.

 ![screenshot_351](https://user-images.githubusercontent.com/4265959/32201985-175e315c-bdb0-11e7-92ab-e751fb67fd90.png)

 ## Create a Bluemix account

-    * [Sign up](https://console.ng.bluemix.net/registration/?target=/catalog/%3fcategory=watson) in Bluemix, or use an existing account.
+* <a href="https://console.ng.bluemix.net/registration/?target=/catalog/%3fcategory=watson">Sign up</a> in Bluemix, or use an existing account.
 Your account must have available space for at least 1 app and 1 service.

 * Make sure that you have the following prerequisites installed:
     * The [Node.js](https://nodejs.org/#download) runtime, including the [npm][npm_link] package manager